Theking5301/TFQuake/README.md

 Ambassador

 *Other CTF maps will work, but Relativity has been edited to provide the best experience.
-**Unstable classes - will probably crash your game.
+^Unstable classes - will probably crash your game.